ranSprd/medusa/README.md

 ## Features

 - transform MQTT message into Prometheus metrics
+- connections to multiple mqtt brokers possible
-- automatic mode detects metrics in messages without manual configuration
+- automatic mode which detects metrics in incoming messages without manual configuration

 ## How it works

-After startup the application connects to the configured MQTT broker in your system and subscripes to all available topics.
+After startup the application connects to the configured MQTT broker(s) in your system and subscripes to all topics.
 In the background it collects all incoming messages.
-For the configured topics it tries to extract metrics, all other metrics will be unprocessed and collected as 'unknow' topics.
+For these topics which are configured, meduase tries to extract metrics, all other metrics will be marked as unprocessed and collected as 'unknow' topics.

 The web-server part of this application provides a prometheus endpoint.
 You can configure your running prometheus to read all metrics from there.